Chapter 32: Realization – 159 AK, Early Winter

 Nodding to the soldiers, who broke into a trot at his command, Labret walked calmly behind the dozen men – four for each woman – who’d do the heavy work.
 He reconsidered, deciding he could like such operations, especially their aftermath.
 The Duke of Lorness’ instructions were that the women were to be captured, subdued, and brought to him alive.
-The docent was looking forward to ‘subduing’ all three, preferably multiple times.
+The docent looked forward to ‘subduing’ all three, preferably multiple times.

 He chose to follow the group going left.

 The few people on the street got out of the soldiers’ way.
 Some shrieked.
 Some cried out.
 Some cowered in fear.
 All were daunted by the sight of armed soldiers in Lorness’ colors, their swords drawn, running purposefully by.

 The warriors didn’t pause.
 Together, two of them slammed into their target’s door, smashing it from its hinges.
 They stepped aside as the two behind them darted past.

 The feminine screams that followed were music to Docent Labret’s ears.
 If he was right, their target had company.
 How sad.
 That would increase the womanly flesh to be shared.

 That those terrified voices didn’t persist confirmed his men’s victory.
 There were only weak whimpering sounds, sobs, and a breathless plea for mercy.
 All of which filled him with elation.